fofoMichelle/Credit_Risk_Analysis/README.md

 # Summary

 The common thing for all the models used is that they show a low risk precision in performing the prediction.
-The Ensemble Classifier seem to provide better resu;ts as its balanced accuracy score is 93% the precision is 99% and the recall rate is at 94% for high and low risk loans this means that if the model was to be used it will
+The Ensemble Classifier seem to provide better resu;ts as its balanced accuracy score is 93% the precision is 99% and the recall rate is at 94% for high and low risk loans this means that if the model was to be used it will be able to correctly identify the high-risk cases.

+As a recomendation the company migh need to further analyze the high risk cases before reaching a conclusion.